HydroModPy/HydroModPy/docs/source/user_guide/config_reference/complete_toml.rst

       # example: first_period_steady = true
       # example: first_period_steady = false
       first_period_steady = true
       # Optional hotstart: path to a prior simulation Zarr store whose last time step seeds the initial heads (and the lake stage), overriding [flow.ic].
 The prior run must share this run's mesh, so enable [mesh_catchment] cache = true; otherwise the cell count differs and restart is refused.
 None keeps [flow.ic].
+Read only by a backend that declares it can: elsewhere the run is refused rather than started from [flow.ic] without a word.
+This is one of the four ways to say where a transient starts, next to [flow.ic] type='steady_state' (equilibrium under the mean recharge, or under a rate you state with source='prescribed'), type='custom'/'top'/'bottom' (a level you write), and `hmp spinup` (repeat a representative window until the state stops moving, then point this key at its result).
       # restart_from = ...  # default = None

 .. dropdown:: ``[transport]`` (TransportConfig)